 African elephants, Loxodonta africana, are listed in the category vulnerable of the IUCN list.

 Explore more photographs such as the ‘African Elephant Bull Dusting’ in my B&W fine art wildlife portfolio.
 Discover more, visit the elephant photography collection.
-You can also license this photograph or buy wall art prints on high-quality fine art paper, acrylic, Alu-Dibond, metal, and canvas.
+You can also purchase a stock photo license for this photograph or buy wall art prints on high-quality fine art paper, acrylic, Alu-Dibond, metal, and canvas.